Utilities for Docker

 Create Medical NLP Image

-To create an image with a Medical NLP model you must provide a license in one of the ways described by the Authorization Flows Overview.
+To create an image with a Medical NLP Pretrained Pipeline you must provide a license in one of the ways described by the Authorization Flows Overview.
 It will be stored in the container and used to pre-download licensed models & dependencies during the build proces.

 from johnsnowlabs import nlp